BradHutchings/Mmojo-Server/docs/Build-ms-Brads-Env.md

 #### List Directory

-At this point, you should see `llama-server` and other built binaries in the directory listing.
+At this point, you should see `mmojo-server` and other built binaries in the directory listing.
 ```
 ls -al
 printf "\n**********\n*\n* FINISHED: List Directory.\n*\n**********\n\n"